Smertig/banana/docs/api/tg/methods/unban_chat_member.rst

    .. cpp:member:: variant_t<integer_t, string_t> chat_id

-   Unique identifier for the target group or username of the target supergroup or channel (in the format @username)
+   Unique identifier for the target group or username of the target supergroup or channel (in the format @channelusername)

    .. cpp:member:: integer_t user_id